Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Theoretical Guarantees

+We remind readers that $\gvec^* = \E[\yvec \mid \Xvec, \zvec]$.
 Both terms (II) and (III) in Equation \ref{eq:variance_decomposition} are positive semidefinite.
-The decomposition is additive because the cross-product between (II) and (III) vanishes by the law of iterated expectations (See Online Appendix \ref{apdx: variance decomposition} for detailed proof).
 This decomposition identifies three distinct sources of variance reduction:

 \emph{Source (I): Sample Expansion.} The factor $1/\rho-1$ captures the variance reduction from expanding the effective sample size.
 Primary-only estimation uses only the $n_P$ labeled observations, whereas GAI leverages both labeled and auxiliary observations.
-If either term (II) or term (III) is positive definite, as the auxiliary sample grows relative to the primary sample (i.e., $\rho \to 0$), this factor increases, amplifying the variance reduction.
+If either term (II) or term (III) is positive definite, then, to leading order, this factor increases as the auxiliary sample grows relative to the primary sample (i.e., as $\rho \to 0$), enlarging the variance reduction.
+This leading-order gain comes with a finite-sample caveat: driving $n_A \to \infty$ is counterproductive, since as $\rho = n_P/n \to 0$ the inverse-propensity weight $1/\rho$ inflates the Neyman-orthogonality remainder of Lemma~\ref{lem: orthogonality}---a weak-overlap effect whose control is bottlenecked by $n_P$, the only data informing $\hat{\gvec}$---so the Gaussian approximation degrades and $n_A$ is best chosen at a finite ``sweet spot'' rather than as large as possible.
+Our empirical studies presented in subsequent sections show that in practice this choice is usually quite robust when $\rho \in [0.2, 0.8]$.